microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Microsoft.Graph.Identity.Governance.md

 Represents the grant of an access package to a subject (user or group).

 ### [Remove-MgEntitlementManagementAccessPackageAssignmentApproval](Remove-MgEntitlementManagementAccessPackageAssignmentApproval.md)
-Delete navigation property accessPackageAssignmentApprovals for identityGovernance
+Approval stages for assignment requests.

 ### [Remove-MgEntitlementManagementAccessPackageAssignmentApprovalStep](Remove-MgEntitlementManagementAccessPackageAssignmentApprovalStep.md)
 Delete navigation property steps for identityGovernance